Florence (pilot boat)

 Florence was a 19th-century Boston pilot boat built in 1867 from a model by Dennison J. Lawlor for William C. Fowler.
 The vessel had a reputation for being fast under sail.
 She had a long career in the Boston service, skippered by many famous pilots.
 She was the oldest pilot-boat in the service.
 In 1897, she was sold to a Portland, Maine group for fishing and yachting excursions.
 The pilot boat America, No. 1, was launched on April 19, 1897, to replace the Florence.

 Construction and service

 Florence was built in Boston, Massachusetts in 1867 for William C. Fowler, who supervised her construction.
 She was built from a model by the noted Boston builder and designer, Dennison J. Lawlor, at the Lawlor shipyard of East Boston.
 She had a shallow-draft, whose keel is not far below the waterline.
 The sister pilot boats, Pet and Phantom, were built on this model by Dennison J. Lawlor, in 1868-1869 for the New York pilots.

-Florence was registered with the Record of American and Foreign Shipping, from 1881-1898, to William C. Fowler as the Captain and E. Bruce as the owner.
+Florence was registered with the Record of American and Foreign Shipping, from 1881 to 1898, to William C. Fowler as the Captain and E. Bruce as the owner.
 Her hailing port was Boston.
 Records indicate that she was 68.6 feet long and weighed 50-tons.